wlodarcd-capgemini/awstraining-backend/README.md

 Spring will automatically load this JSON to the Spring container at the application start up and user **userEMEATest** with password **welt** will be available for basic auth during application execution in EMEA TEST environment.

+**Attention!**
+Remember to set **BACKEND_EMEA_TEST_SMOKETEST_BACKEND_PASSWORD** secret in GitHub Settings when using CICD workflow.
+This should be set to "welt" (exactly as base-encoded password in AWS Secrets Manager), so that smoke tests will be executed without issues in CICD.

 ## Build & Deploy to Fargate
 When you are done with setting up the infrastructure, please go to your fork repository, open **Actions** tab and run **Multibranch pipeline** on the main branch.